KarolinaGroszewska/HackHub/.github/README.md

 # 👨‍💻 Tech Stack

-HackHub is made using Flutter
+HackHub is built using Flutter, with primary testing on iOS.
+HackHub is available on iOS, Android, and Web by default.

 # ✍️ Contributing